MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/productivity/privacy.md

 Assign the Reports Reader role to anyone who's responsible for change management and adoption.
 This role gives them access to the complete experience including tenant level metrics and per-user level details.

-Employee experience report contains per-user activity details for each category detail page.
-Assign a custom role called Usage Summary Reports Reader to enable access to only the aggregate metrics of the Employee experience.
+People experiences report contains per-user activity details for each category detail page.
+Assign a custom role called Usage Summary Reports Reader to enable access to only the aggregate metrics of the People experiences.

 :::image type="content" source="../../media/communicationspage.jpg" alt-text="Communications page in Productivity reports.":::